-- 1. Connect a new pads package (check to make sure the package is not expired and package is not damaged). - 2.
+- 1. Connect a new pads package.
+Check to make sure that the pads have not expired (refer to the diagram in Section 3.2, "Connecting the Defibrillation Pads" for location of pad package expiration date) and that the package is not damaged. - 2.
 Perform a self-test manually.
-Unit will report status at the end of the self-test.
-(Refer to the "Self-Tests" section in Chapter 7 of this manual for instructions on how to run a manually initiated self-test.) - 3.
+Unit will report status at the end of the self-test (refer to the "Self-Tests" section in Chapter 7 of this manual for instructions on how to run a manually-initiated self-test). - 3.
 Turn off the unit by pressing the ON/OFF button. - 4.
 Check to make sure that the Active Status Indicator (ASI) is flashing green.

-4.7 AED Mode Voice And Text Prompts
+4.7 AED Mode Voice and Text Prompts